Adding fractions can be confusing for some students. Help them by modeling addition of fractions with these free pie puzzles.

 What to do?

 The first step could be simply to go back to the basics.
 Get out the manipulatives and let them “play” with fractions again.
-Got to Teach has a great list of manipulatives you can try when building fraction number sense.

 Secondly, I love spending a few minutes working on fractions every day.
 This daily fraction printable has children drawing models, creating equivalent fractions, filling out numbers lines, and more every day.
 This repeated exposure is exactly what some of our children need to be successful.